DARR

 Which taxonomy can an organization deploying AI build its risk register on?

-The available taxonomies were each written for another purpose: research catalogues, security matrices, standards clauses, legal obligations.
-None of them is, on its own, a working risk register for the organization that deploys AI systems.
-That is what the Deployer AI Risk Register provides: built in the open, free to reuse, and documented step by step.
+Each of these taxonomies was built for a different job: research catalogues, security matrices, standards clauses, legal obligations.
+None was intended, on its own, as a ready-to-use risk register for the organization that deploys AI systems.
+That is what the Deployer AI Risk Register provides, adapting them into one: built in the open, free to reuse, and documented step by step.

 1